matkatmusic/PFMCPP_Project1/README.md

 #
 ## 4) Wait for me to review your work.
-Send me a Direct Message in Slack with your Pull Request link Once I receive the PR link: I will review the assignment.
+Send me a Direct Message in Slack with your Pull Request link While you're waiting, take a look at your Pull Request.
+You'll see exactly what I see, and you might even spot some things that you missed when looking at your project source files, like formatting issues.
+Once I receive the PR link: I will review the assignment.
 - If it's completed to my satisfaction, **I will merge it**.
 - If it's not completed to my satisfaction I will either: